mserajnik/vmangos-deploy/README.md

-directory are processed on every startup, including after vmangos-deploy re-creates the world database to apply an upstream migration edit (see the _[What happens during an update](#what-happens-during-an-update)_ section), so your changes survive that flow without manual intervention as long as the SQL is idempotent.
+directory are processed on every startup, including after vmangos-deploy re-creates the world database to apply an upstream migration edit (see the _[What happens during an update](#what-happens-during-an-update)_ section), so your changes survive that flow without manual intervention.

 By default, all SQL files (files with a `.sql` extension) in that directory will be processed during each startup in alphabetical order (after the world